pwolfeGTRI/msg_interface/README.md

 # Skai AI Standard Message Definitions & Interface Classes

+# NOTE:
+run `./init_repo.sh` after you clone

+## Adding this as a submodule

-Feel free to include this as a submodule in your repo:
+To include this as a submodule in your repo:
 ```
 git submodule add https://github.com/skAIVision/skai-ai-message-interface.git
 ```

+## adding this into your docker container

 To install in your docker container copy these lines in to install protobufs first:
 ```bash